Inline Skating: the Basics

 The In-Line Skate, Examined

-The wheels are thinner than on traditional roller skates by nearly half, and have a tapered profile.
+The wheels are thinner than those on traditional roller skates by nearly half, and have a tapered profile.

 Depending on the manufacturer, the boots may be cinched shut with any number of fasteners, ranging from plastic gripper-lever-ratchet arrangements to laces to hook-type devices.